BdR76/lcdgame.js/readme.md

 What is lcdgames.js
 --------------------
 lcdgame.js is a JavaScript library for creating LCD game simulators.
-It works based on a shapes.png and a JSON file which can be created with the shapes_editor.html.
+It works based on a spritesheet compatible wth json array format, which can be created with a photo editor like GIMP, and the shapes_editor.html which is part of this library, for more info [see here](/utils/).

 Direct inspiration is a very cool site called [pica-pic](http://www.pica-pic.com/) by